Assigning blame for a traffic fatality is never easy. But the case that a civil jury is set to hear here next week is more puzzling than most.

 Johnston denied legal culpability and actually pointed a finger at Mathuse.
 Johnston said Mathuse's own negligence contributed to his death.

 In the same document, Johnston filed a complaint of her own against Curry and Sandra S. Shields, who owned the car Curry was driving.
-In other words, she said the liability must be spread around, not pinned on her.
+In other words, she said the liability must be spread around and not pinned solely on her.

 Either way, the defendants have claimed Mathuse may have been partly responsible.